 He totaled a team-high 22 double-figure efforts, including 13 of 14 games after moving into the starting lineup on Jan.
 18. In that span, he averaged 17.4 points per game on 53 percent shooting.
 He had eight of his team-high nine 20-point games in that span, including a career-high 30-point effort against Penn State on Feb.
-5. Tominaga was at his best late in the season, as he helped NU to a 6-3 finish by averaging 20.3 ppg.
-Among Big Ten players, his average of 20.3 ppg from Feb.
+5. Tominaga was at his best late in the season, as he helped NU to a 6-3 finish by averaging 20.3 ppg in his final nine games.
+Among Big Ten players, his scoring average from Feb.
 1 to the end of the season trailed only National Player of the Year Zach Edey (Purdue) and first-team All-American Trayce Jackson-Davis (Indiana).

 During the summer of 2022, he represented his native Japan as a member of the Senior National Team for the first time.
 He played in seven games with Japan, including a pair of FIBA World Cup qualifiers, and averaged 15.9 ppg while shooting 39 percent from 3-point range.
 He had 33 points, including eight 3-pointers, in a loss to Australia in the 2022 Asia Cup quarterfinals.

 Tominaga was a staple in the Huskers’ rotation, making 30 appearances including 11 starts in his first season at NU.
 He averaged 5.7 points per game and ranked third on the team with 36 3-pointers.
 Tominaga also totaled 23 steals to rank fifth on the squad.
 He compiled seven double-figure efforts, including a season-high 23 points against South Dakota on Nov.
 27. He hit 8-of-11 shots from the floor against the Coyotes, including 5-of-6 from 3-point range.